kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 __External Update Extension__: Runtime Extension (Implementation) is a component responsible to perform in place updates when  the `External Update Lifecycle Hook` is invoked.

-__Marking Machine as Pending/Done__: Using the `sigs.k8s.io/cluster-api/internal/hooks.MarkAsPending()` and `sigs.k8s.io/cluster-api/internal/hooks.MarkAsDone()` functions to track that updaters should be called and to mark machine as done updating.

 ## Summary

 The proposal introduces update extensions allowing users to execute custom strategies when performing Cluster API rollouts.